 If you take a boat from Venice out into the lagoon, this vast watery expanse of mud flats, islands and channels stretches as far as the eye can see.
 This is the realm of legends and dreams.

 The stone chair or throne that now sits in the grassy, overgrown piazza of Torcello was allegedly the throne of Attila the Hun.
 Attila was a tribal chief famous for his brutality and aggressive military campaigns.
+He is notorious in Italy for his role in finally bringing to an end the Roman Empire.
 There is no evidence to support the story that Attila ever visited Torcello or sat on this throne.
 However this doesn’t deter the hordes of Italian school children who come to Torcello on school trips and take it in turns to sit on the throne and take a selfie.
+The photo below shows the delightful Emily, my nephew’s girlfriend doing the tourist thing on the ‘throne of Atilla’.

 The beautiful and elegant ‘Locanda Cipriani’ is a traditional inn that was opened by Giuseppe Cipriani in 1934.
 Still run by the same family the ‘Locanda’ has looked after countless celebrities, politicians, film stars and artists over the years.
 It is famed for its beautiful gardens, fabulous food and a delightfully discreet ambiance.
 There are a few bedrooms above the restaurant.
 Ernest Hemingway stayed here in 1948 and wrote his novel ‘Across the river and into the trees‘ during his month long residence.
 He found the peace and tranquility of the island ideal for writing.
 He had a particular chair by the open fire and a bottle of his very own ‘liquor’ behind the bar.
 Just outside the inn there is a small canal, with moorings for boats.
 Hemingway’s boatman would wait here for the writer to emerge for his daily duck hunting excursions.
 All of this is true.